Build a Voter Registration System with SSH Keys (the lazy way)

 ssh-keygen -f reg_office_02 -C "Registration Office 2" -N ""

-1. -f reg_office_01: specifies the filename for the key.
-In this case, it will create files named reg_office_01 (private key) and reg_office_01.pub (public key).
+: specifies the filename for the key.
+In this case, it will create files namedreg_office_01

 # The CVA certifies the registration office's public key